gina-alaska/dans-gdal-scripts/README.md

 ## Programs

 ### gdal_contrast_stretch
-Contrast stretch and conversion from 16-bit to 8-bit
+Contrast stretch and conversion from 8,16-bit or floating point to 8-bit

 ### gdal_dem2rgb
 Generate hillshaded images from DEMs